Wei-HCI/wei-hci.github.io/index.md

 ## About Me

-Hi, I am Wei He, a Ph.D. student at The Hong Kong University of Science and Technology (Guangzhou), supervised by Prof. [Ge Lin Kan](https://facultyprofiles.hkust-gz.edu.cn/faculty-personal-page/KAN-GeLin/gelin).
-I also work closely with [Xiang Li](https://www.xiang-li.phd/home) from the University of Cambridge.
+Hi, I am Wei He, a Ph.D. student at the Urban Governance and Design Thrust, The Hong Kong University of Science and Technology (Guangzhou), supervised by Prof. [Ge Lin Kan](https://facultyprofiles.hkust-gz.edu.cn/faculty-personal-page/KAN-GeLin/gelin).
+I also work closely with [Xiang Li](https://www.xiang-li.phd/home) from the University of Cambridge and [Hai-Ning Liang](https://facultyprofiles.hkust-gz.edu.cn/faculty-personal-page?id=437) from the Computational Media and Arts Thrust.

 Previously, I worked as a research assistant at the Department of Industrial and Systems Engineering, The Hong Kong Polytechnic University, and the Thrust of Urban Governance and Design, The Hong Kong University of Science and Technology (Guangzhou) in 2023 and 2024, accordingly.
 I received my B.Sc. in Vehicle Engineering from Hunan University.